Listen to This Article

 - Does the packaging need to be recyclable?

-While extensive, this line of questioning is only part of the consideration that goes into quality packaging design.
+While extensive, this questioning is only part of the consideration necessary for a top-level CPG packaging design.
 Much like step one, this step of the design process is about understanding how to get your products from the factory floor to the retail shelf.

 The Food Packaging Design Process